elidoran/eventa/README.md

 eventa.load(['some-package', 'another-package'], {the:'options'})

 // load a relative path to a module:
-// NOTE: you must either provide __dirname or user require.resolve eventa.load('./local', __dirname)
+// NOTE: you must either provide __dirname or use require.resolve eventa.load('./local', __dirname)
 eventa.load(require.resolve('./local'))